Divya28K/Basic-banking-project/Basic-banking-project/README.md

-🚀 Excited to Share My Latest Python Project! 🚀
+# 🚀 Excited to Share Python Project! 🚀

-💡 About the Project: This is a simple console-based banking application that simulates basic banking operations such as:
+# 💡 About the Project:

+ • This is a simple console-based banking application that simulates basic banking operations such as:

-Checking account balance 💰
+• Checking account balance 💰

-Depositing money 💸
+• Depositing money 💸

-Withdrawing money 🏦
+• Withdrawing money 🏦

-The program uses basic control flow (if-else, loops), functions, and user input to provide an interactive banking experience.
+• The program uses basic control flow (if-else, loops), functions, and user input to provide an interactive banking experience.

-Features:
+# Features:

-Show Balance: Displays the current account balance.
+• Show Balance: Displays the current account balance.

-Deposit: Allows the user to deposit money into their account with validation for positive amounts.
+• Deposit: Allows the user to deposit money into their account with validation for positive amounts.

-Withdraw: Enables withdrawals, with checks for sufficient funds and valid input.
+• Withdraw: Enables withdrawals, with checks for sufficient funds and valid input.

-Menu System: Easy-to-use menu for navigation between options.
+• Menu System: Easy-to-use menu for navigation between options.

-💻 Technologies Used:
+# 💻 Technologies Used:

-Python (core programming language)
+• Python (core programming language)

-Simple console input/output
+• Simple console input/output

-Functions and loops for efficient code execution
+• Functions and loops for efficient code execution

-Why I Created This Project:

-This project was designed to practice fundamental programming concepts in Python, such as functions, loops, and conditionals.
-It’s a great way to learn how to handle user input and manage state (like balance) in an application.

-🔜 Next Steps: I plan to expand this project by adding features like account creation, multiple user support, and even a graphical user interface (GUI) in the future.

-💬 Feedback and Suggestions: I’d love to hear your thoughts and any suggestions you might have for improving this project!